jeffThompson/CreativeProgramming2/Assignments/Week01_BlockPrints.md

 * Turn on the exhaust and air assist
 * Place your block at `0,0` and be sure it is straight
 * Click the `Run` button in the software
-* Be sure to watch your cut – if there is fire or a problem, hit the `Pause` button on the machine or open the door!
+* Be sure to watch your cut as it runs – if there is fire or a problem, hit the `Pause` button on the machine or open the door!

 If you have any issues, such as poor cut quality, check that the lens is clean.
 Any other problems, contact Jeff.